Percolation properties of the classic Sierpinski carpet and sponge: Recursion percolation

 \section{Recursion percolation}

-For convenience the Sierpinski carpet at iteration $i$ is denoted by S\textsubscript {$i$}.
-Further, all lengths, areas, and volumes are in units of the smallest hole h\textsubscript {$i$}, which is the size of a pixel or voxel (so h\textsubscript {$i$} has length/area/volume equal to $1$).
+For convenience the Sierpinski carpet or sponge at iteration \textit{i} is denoted by $\mathrm{S}_{i}$.
+Further, all lengths, areas, and volumes are in units of the smallest feature, which is the smallest hole $\mathrm{h}_{i}$.
+That is necessarily the size of a single pixel or voxel, so $\mathrm{h}_{i}$ has length/area/volume equal to 1.